Tony Carter (cornerback): Minnesota Vikings

-Second stint with the Broncos
+Denver Broncos (second stint)

+On November 29, 2011, Carter once again signed with the Denver Broncos.

 2012 season

-On November 29, 2011, Carter once again signed with the Denver Broncos.
-On October 15, 2012, against the San Diego Chargers on Monday Night Football, he recovered a fumble and ran 65 yards to score his first career touchdown.
-He would then intercept Philip Rivers in the 4th quarter.
-Carter had an interception return for a touchdown in a win November 10, 2012 over the Carolina Panthers.
+On October 15, 2012, against the San Diego Chargers on Monday Night Football, he recovered a fumble and returned it 65 yards to score his first career touchdown, before intercepting Philip Rivers in the fourth quarter.
+Each play was instrumental in Denver's comeback from a 24–0 halftime deficit to win 35–24.
+On November 10, Carter had an interception return for a touchdown off a Cam Newton pass in a win over the Carolina Panthers.
+On January 12, 2013, in the Divisional Round against the eventual Super Bowl champion Baltimore Ravens, Carter was brutally burned on a 70-yard touchdown to Jacoby Jones which tied the game at 35, as Denver would go on to lose 38–35 in double overtime, dashing the Broncos' Super Bowl hopes.

 2013 season

-On September 15, 2013 against the New York Giants on the first play of the fourth quarter, Carter deflected a pass with his foot, which made the ball go right into the hands of teammate Chris Harris Jr. On November 24, against his former team the New England Patriots, Carter made a mistake that cost Denver the game.
-New England was punting in overtime with a 31-31 score.
+On September 15, 2013, against the New York Giants on the first play of the fourth quarter, Carter deflected a pass with his foot, which made the ball go right into the hands of teammate Chris Harris Jr. On November 24, against his former team the New England Patriots, Carter made a mistake that cost Denver the game.
+New England was punting in overtime with a 31–31 score.
 Punt returner Wes Welker, also a former Patriot, made a "get out of the way" signal.
 The call was late and did not give Carter time to move away, the football hit Carter's thigh which made it a free football and Nate Ebner recovered it in Broncos territory, which set up the game-winning 31-yard field goal by Stephen Gostkowski.